Table of Contents

 - Select a version to open it in a separate window.
 You can now save it to another name and have both the original and new versions of the file available.

 Data recovery software may be able to help you if the file has not been physically overwritten by new data.
 The original file may still be physically present on the storage device but is logically inaccessible by the operating system.
-If that is the case, a reliable data recovery software, like Disk Drill, may be able to recover it for you.
+If that is the case, a reliable data recovery software may be able to recover it for you.

 - Download and install Disk Drill for Mac.
 Don’t perform the download and installation on the device that contained the data you want to recover as this risks further overwriting or corrupting the files.